tud-hri/joan/docs/setup-carla-windows.md

 * __[PowerShell 5.0 or newer](https://www.microsoft.com/en-us/download/details.aspx?id=54616)__ If you have Windows 10, it already includes this.
 If however you are still using Windows 7, you need to update PowerShell to version 5.0 or newer to be able to use out-of-the-box build scripts provided with carla.
 Follow steps 1 to 3 [here](https://www.csoonline.com/article/3343048/how-to-install-powershell-5-on-windows-7.html)

 !!!
 Important
     When you already have installed versions of the above mentioned software please make sure that the binary folders are added to the system's `PATH` variable!
-If you don't know how to do so, check 'Adding to System Variables'.
+If you don't know how to do so, check ['Adding to System Variables'](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/){target=_blank}.
 If you have followed the instructions above, only make has to be added to the `PATH` manually.

 ### Visual Studio 2017